 Such a history was long overdue.
 The only community history has been Elizabeth Steele’s “St. Bees – Story of a Cumberland Village” published in the early 1960’s as part of a county-wide WI history project.
 Thirty years had elapsed since this pioneering booklet, and the time was ripe to add to the printed history of St. Bees.

-The parish council agreed to publish “100 years of St. Bees” ISBN 0 9526990 01 and it was formally launched in early November 1995.
-I do not know if any other parishes in England and Wales embarked on a similar project, but it was the answer to many Christmas gift problems, and sold nearly half of the 1,000 print run by Christmas.
+The parish council agreed to publish the booklet “100 years of St. Bees” (ISBN 0 9526990 01) and it was formally launched in early November 1995.
+I don’t know if other parishes embarked on a similar project, but it was the answer to many Christmas gift problems, and sold nearly half of the 1,000 print run by Christmas.
 It finally went out of print in 2000.
 After continuing to get requests for copies, often from students on geography and history projects, I have decided to adapt it for web viewing, as a reprint would not be commercially justified.
 So here it is.

 Doug Sim, St Bees.

 Local historian John Todd kindly wrote a succinct preface, which neatly summarises the events leading up to the period of the book.